 5.3.1.
 Conditions.
-The student's faculty adviser may recommend that an ancient or modern language (including a student's native language, if other than English) may be substituted for one of the normally designated ancient or modern languages where all three of the following conditions apply: (1) that language is vital for his or her program of study; (2) the substitution will not impair either the integrity of the program or the student's ability to undertake specialized research in his or her field; (3) at least one faculty member competent in that language is available to supervise the student's related work.
+The student's faculty adviser may recommend that an ancient or modern language (including a student's native language, if other than English) may be substituted for one of the normally designated ancient or modern languages where both of the following conditions apply: (1) that language is vital for his or her program of study; (2) the substitution will not impair either the integrity of the program or the student's ability to undertake specialized research in his or her field.
 The recommendation is made on the Exemption from Language Requirements Form to the department.
 If the department supports the recommendation, it refers it to the ADC for decision.

 5.3.2 Reversion to default language requirements.
-If a student at the thesis proposal stage changes his or her area of research, the normal language requirements must be fulfilled if any one of the three conditions stated in 5.3.1 no longer applies.
+If a student at the thesis proposal stage changes his or her area of research, the normal language requirements must be fulfilled if either of the conditions stated in 5.3.1 no longer applies.